kjql33/HB-Mailchimp-Sync/info/README.md

 ### Multi-List Management
 - Processes each configured HubSpot list independently
-- Contacts in multiple lists receive multiple Mailchimp tags
+- **Single-Tag Enforcement**: Contacts can only have ONE HubSpot-import tag in Mailchimp
+- First tag takes priority; subsequent list additions are skipped to prevent tag conflicts
 - Global cleanup archives contacts not present in any tracked list

 ### Automatic Field Management